sclorg/s2i-php-container/7.3/README.md

       * Adds a custom composer repository mirror URL to composer configuration.
 Note: This only affects packages listed in composer.json.
     * **COMPOSER_INSTALLER**
       * Overrides the default URL for downloading Composer of https://getcomposer.org/installer.
 Useful in disconnected environments.
+    * **COMPOSER_VERSION**
+      * Overrides the default Composer version to download.
+See https://getcomposer.org/download/ for releases.
+Useful if you need version 1 or specific version.
     * **COMPOSER_ARGS**
       * Adds extra arguments to the `composer install` command line (for example `--no-dev`).